fecgov/fec-testing/Testing-Scripts/Test-Script_2017-08-03.md

 - Ability to find how to compare candidates in an election
 - Ability to find advanced data sets

+### Compliance Map
+- how users find compliance requirements
+- ability to find/use compliance map
+- open-ended feedback

 ## Introduction script:

 Hi, I'm **___**, and I'm working on the Federal Election Commission website redesign, and we'd like to get your feedback on some new content we're adding.
 Before we start, I want to make it clear that we're testing the designs, not you.
 You can't do anything wrong here - all answers are the right answers.